Alfredo Cremonesi: Murder

 The rebels defeated government soldiers - on 7 February 1953 - which prompted the surviving government forces to flee to the village that Cremonesi was stationed in.
 But the soldiers soon became convinced upon their entrance that the villagers favored the rebels and were perhaps allies to the rebels.
 This presented a clear danger to the villagers which prompted Cremonesi to intervene to assure them that there were no rebels nor rebel allies present in the village.
 This convinced the soldiers who left the village in peace.
 But the rebels ambushed the soldiers just outside the village which prompted the soldiers to return in anger to seek out Cremonesi believing it had been a set up.
 The soldiers even perceived his clothing to be alike to that of the rebels.
-Cremonesi's words went ignored and the soldiers fired their machine guns at him and the village chief who both collapsed to the ground (the village chief died while Cremonesi was still alive after being shot in the chest).
-Two girls were behind them and were killed in that attack.
+Cremonesi's words went ignored and the soldiers fired their machine guns at him and the village chief who both collapsed to the ground.
+Two girls were also killed in that attack.
 The villagers fled into the forest during the commotion while the soldiers entered the local church and desecrated it before setting the village ablaze.
-Once this was done the commander approached the injured Cremonesi and shot him in the face at point-blank range when he realized the priest was still alive.

 The villagers returned to the remains of their village on 8 February to collect and inter the dead which included Cremonesi (while also washing his remains).
 But the villagers - before his burial - cut some parts of his beard and bloodied shirt and sent it to P.I.M.E. authorities in Taungngu in an envelope with an inscription: "Relics of the martyr Father Cremonesi to be sent to his parents".
 On 7 May 1953 a P.I.M.E. priest visited Donokù for the identification of his remains which were exhumed for a solemn funeral and burial in Taungngu.
 His death was announced in Crema in the diocesan paper "Il nuovo Torrazzo" on 14 February 1953 in a piece entitled "Abbiamo un martire".